icerpc/icerpc-docs/pages/docs/slice/encoding/constructed-types-slice2.md

 Finally, we mark the end of the tagged fields (and of the struct) with the "tag end marker", -1 encoded as a `varint32`.

+**Compact struct**

-If a struct is marked `compact`, it has no tagged field and its encoded representation does not include the tag end marker.
+If a struct is marked `compact`, it can't have any tagged field and its encoded representation does not include the tag end marker.

 The encoding of a non-compact struct always includes the tag end marker byte, even it has no tagged field.
 This is why a compact struct is slightly more compact than a non-compact struct.

 _Example: simple compact struct_